-The recommended width for grid images is 500px - to ensure optimal pixels on HD screens.
+The recommended width for grid images is 500px, to ensure optimal display on HiDPI screens.

 You need to first create a page using any of the portfolio templates.
 These templates will pull your published portfolio posts accordingly.
 Here's a list of the available templates:

 If you are using the Portfolio Default template, you will notice that the Portfolio Layout value (which is edited via the

 Customizer > Portfolio Settings section) will reflect it's changes.
 Also, note that if your Portfolio posts are set to the "Default" portfolio layout, then each post will also adapt to this layout selection.